 Best full-suspension e-MTB 2026

-Full-suspension e-MTB 2026 are the better fit if your rides include rough descents, repeated hits, and technical singletrack where traction, comfort and control matter most.
+Full-suspension eMTBs are the right choice if your rides include rough descents, wet roots, repeated hits, technical climbs and trail-centre riding where comfort, grip and control matter.

-- Whyte Kado RSX — best UK-brand trail benchmark
+- Whyte Kado RSX — best UK-focused full-power eMTB

 Read more: Best full-suspension electric mountain bikes 2026